 The Olde Pink House is the perfect location for an upscale dinner, a romantic date night, or a fancy celebration.
 My husband and I celebrated our first anniversary here, and we couldn’t have chosen a better location for an unforgettable evening.
 The staff is fantastic and the food is excellent—it’s certainly one of the best places to eat in Savannah, GA, for a good reason!

 We ordered the Mac & Cheese Jalapeno Poppers as an appetizer, the Grilled Pork Tenderloin and Sautéed Shrimp and Scallops for our entrees, and a slice of pecan pie for dessert.
 Our drinks were also fantastic!
+You should try the Pink Lady Cocktail, one of the best drinks in Savannah, while you’re here.

 The Olde Pink House isn’t just an iconic restaurant with excellent food—it also has a haunted history.
 If you want to go ghost hunting during dinner, check out my blog post, “6 Haunted Savannah Places You Need to Visit.”